Dutch Event on Transnational and Interregional Cooperation in Utrecht, generic 24 June 2013

 What has been achieved in the IVB and C programmes and what are the main challenges and future requirements for a new programming period beyond 2013?

-That’s what will be addressed during the conference “IVen en Vooruitkijken”, organized by the Dutch Ministry of Infrastructure and Environment.
+That’s what will be addressed during the conference “IVen en Vooruitkijken”, price organized by the Dutch Ministry of Infrastructure and Environment.
 Practical examples of territorial cooperation from the North Sea Region, North West Europe and IVC programme will be complemented by keynotes, discussions and workshops on the future of transnational and interregional cooperation.

 Participants will also have the opportunity to visit an exhibition area, illustrating various project examples and information on other EU funding programmes, such as INTERREG A, LIFE+, HORIZON2020.